Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Shadow Oaks has struggled in hiring effective, qualified and certified bilingual teachers.
-Root Cause: There is a national shortage in the teacher pool and even more of a shortage for bilingual teachers.
-It is also a challenge meeting TEA criteria to qualify a teacher for a bilingual permit.
+Root Cause: There is a national shortage in the teacher pool and even more of a shortage for sped teachers.
+It is a challenge finding the right person who can effectively and safely work with a population with specific needs.

 Problem Statement 2: Teachers feel overwhelmed with the many changes in education in response to legislation, funding, safety, class sizes, and curriculum modifications.
-Root Cause: Teacher shortage and district budget concerns

 Family and Community Engagement